gh0stintheshe11/Static-Logic-PRSG-chip/README.md

 ![die shot](/G12C1.jpg)

-Turns out, too spacially optimized is not a good thing for chip fab and performance.
+It turns out that being too spatially optimized is not a good thing for chip fab and performance.
-This highly compact layout design leads to bad signal output later in the post-fab test.
+This highly compact layout design leads to poor signal output later in the post-fab test.
 So play safe, don't push it too far. :sweat: